-Art is often seen as an avenue in which to explore our own passions.
+Art is often seen as a means of exploring our own interests and passions in life.
 Embedded within our daily life in school is our Alexandra Promise to our pupils and our school context-based drivers, the 5Es (Excel- be awesome, Embrace yourself, Explore the world, Engage with others, Express yourself).
-Art is a driver for unique expression and interpretation, often playing a vital role in their own personal development and encompasses the qualities of our 5Es.
-Art is a vehicle for personal expression, and it can play an important part in the personal development of individuals and echoes the values of our 5Es.
+Art is a driver for unique expression and interpretation, it often plays a vital role in their own personal development and encompasses the qualities of our 5Es.

-We aim to make art an enjoyable and hands on experience that encourages all children to participate in a range of activities.
-During their time at Alexandra Junior School, all children will build their skills in art around drawing, colour, texture, form, printing and pattern using a wide range of mediums.
+We aim to make art an enjoyable, practical experience that encourages all children to participate in a range of activities.
+During their time at Alexandra Junior School, all children will build their skills in art around drawing, colour, texture, form, printing and pattern by exploring various historical and artistic context.

 We welcome you to review the Intent and Implementation documents to see how the Art curriculum is put into practice.

 Subject Lead Statement

 At Alexandra Junior School, Art is led and managed by myself, Mr. Obada.
 We believe that Art is an important driver for all subjects that can allow all children to access their learning and engage in History and Geography topics fully.
 The skills taught and built upon in Art celebrate individuality and a sense of identity.
 We all have a different idea of what is Art, and here at Alexandra Juniors, we welcome the unique flare and viewpoint of every child.